Make these stuffed zucchini boats for an easy summer dinner! Lemon, thyme & Parmesan make the simple, delicious filling zesty, fresh & bright.

 - Cherry tomatoes dot the filling with sweet, juicy bites.

-- Pine nuts add crunch and richness.
+- Pine nuts add crunch.

 - Lemon zest and thyme give it a bright, fresh finish.

-How to Make Stuffed Zucchini
+How to Make Stuffed Zucchini Boats

 Stuffed vegetables may seem fussy, but they’re deceptively simple.
 As with my stuffed bell peppers and stuffed poblanos, these come together in just a few steps.
 Here’s all you need to do:

-- Cut the zucchini!
+- Cut the zucchini.
 Halve them lengthwise and hollow out the flesh, leaving a 1/4-inch-thick rim around each half.

 Enjoy!